iamwangyabin/S-Prompts/README.md

 In this paper, we propose one simple paradigm (named as S-Prompting) and two concrete approaches.
 The best of the proposed approaches achieves a remarkable relative improvement (an average of about 30%) over the best of the state-of-the-art exemplar-free methods for three standard Domain Incremental Learning (DIL) tasks.

 **S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning** <br>
-Yabin Wang, Zhiwu Huang, Xiaopeng Hong <br>
+Yabin Wang, Zhiwu Huang, Xiaopeng Hong.
+2022 Conference on Neural Information Processing Systems (NeurIPS 22) <br>
 [[Paper]](https://arxiv.org/pdf/2207.12819.pdf)

 ## Introduction